microcoder-py/deepfake-detector/README.md

 ![loss_per_epoch](https://user-images.githubusercontent.com/71311548/132143097-40fdee01-6817-400f-8d5e-798bbc1698e2.png)

 Evaluation too was performed on a reduced dataset and as expected, the fit was poor.
+The model due to limited capacity and insufficient training data (both caused by a lack of computational power) does not generalise well.

 ## Remarks